 1. Gain a deeper understanding of risk

 Many companies start their risk management efforts by trying to understand them.
-At its simplest, this is performing risk assessment to quantify the probability of a risk and its financial impact.
+At its simplest, this is performing a risk assessment to quantify the probability of a risk and its financial impact.

 This two-dimensional approach has its place, and can be useful in helping companies to identify high-priority risks in their supply chains.
 But to be meaningful, these analyses should capture a richer picture of risk characteristics.